paulcsmith/up/README.md

 Run `up -v` and if you see a version number you're good to go!

-> Feel free to remove the cloned repo after: `cd .. && rm -rf up`
+> Feel free to remove the cloned repo afterward: `cd .. && rm -rf up`

 ## Basic usage